 Pedro Feliciano Contract Information:

-Signed a minor league contract with the Mets in January 2013.
+Signed a minor league contract with the Cubs in February of 2015.

 To instantly reveal our fantasy analysis of every player – including Pedro Feliciano – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsNo No No

 Pedro Feliciano Split Stats (View Full Split Stats)